 But the moment someone “needs help” with alcohol, we presume it’s an incurable addiction and that only a hard diet of 12-step meetings will do.
 In a country where alcohol is the fourth leading cause of preventable death, there must be room for an evidence-based medication that can help reduce heavy drinking days.

-Note: IRETA is committed to non-stigmatizing language about addiction.
+Note: IRETA is committed to non-discriminatory language about addiction.
 The word “alcoholic” is used here to refer to the way the public often perceives a person with an alcohol use disorder.